WesternFriend/westernfriend.org/CONTENT_MIGRATION.md

 This document describes how to migrate existing content from Drupal to Wagtail.

+## Order matters

+Note, the order of imports matter.
+Specifically, be sure to import Drupal authors before CiviCRM contacts, since the CiviCRM contacts will cross-reference against Drupal authors.

 ## CiviCRM

 CiviCRM stores contacts that are used in our Community Directory.